Meneer-de-Bruin/webcurator-api-documentation/webcurator-docs/guides/apis/descriptions/part-general_group.rst

 .. include:: /guides/apis/descriptions/desc-formatDate.rst

 | **harvestType**
-Can have the follwing values:
+|Can have the following values:
-*1 => Generate a single Harvest Result for this group [default] *2 => Generate one Harvest Result per member
+#.
+Generate a single Harvest Result for this group [default]
+#.
+Generate one Harvest Result per member